Thanksgiving Meal Planning Printable to Organize your Thanksgiving Dinner

-The first step is to grab these lovely fall printable’s that make the meal planning organized and simple.
+The first step is to grab these lovely fall printables that make the meal planning organized and simple.
 Click the download button to get access to the free printable library that has all the Thanksgiving Dinner Printables.

 I then start thinking of a theme for the decorations, and crafts.
 I start this planning two months before Thanksgiving Day.
 Decorating and crafts need to go together as I like to do most of my decorations DIY.
 Actually, when I brainstorm the plan for the decorations, I think of the other family members and the age of children to see if some of my decorations the kids would also like to make and take home.

 I also think back to the traditions that our family has enjoyed in the past and would be disappointed if we were not to continued this Thanksgiving.
 One of our family traditions is that the table is set with the Christmas plates and silverware.
 My mother-in-law started this tradition with her favorite Christmas Spode collection and as we have 16 place settings, regardless of how many people come we always have enough dishes.
 I have matching Spode silverware Jim purchased for me as a gift the second year he hosted Thanksgiving dinner.
-The Christmas dishes sets the mood for talking about the upcoming Christmas season.
+The Christmas dishes set the mood for about the upcoming Christmas season.
 However, while the dinnerware is Christmas, the centerpieces, and decorations around the house are traditional Thanksgiving and fall.

-Other family traditions that have become very important include layering the formal dinner table with a table padding and having the tablecloth and table completely set the day before.
+Other family traditions that have become very important include layering the formal dining table with a table padding and having the tablecloth and table completely set the day before.
 What are some of your family traditions?

-This year as many years in the past I’ve decided to stick with the traditional fall leaves, acorns, buckeyes, pumpkin and deep fall Earth tone colors.
+This year as many years in the past I’ve decided to stick with the traditional fall leaves, acorns, buckeyes, pumpkin, and deep fall Earth tone colors.

 Print off the free printable for your guest list.
 Write down all the guests that have committed to attend and those that you think may attend and note any dietary needs, or special table settings.
-And example of this would be how many high chairs you might need or booster seats, or extra room at the table for a wheelchair.
+An example of this would be how many high chairs you might need or booster seats, or extra room at the table for a wheelchair.

 Once you have your guest list determined, the second step is to determine your menu.
 I first start with the basics, whether it will be turkey or ham.
 For our family, it is always turkey and over the years we have decided that a fresh turkey pre-ordered is the best.
 The turkey is one item whether you love the taste or not it just is not Thanksgiving without a large whole turkey.